 Popuphood incubates small businesses to revitalizes neighborhoods, block by block.
 Working with strategic partners the company has garnered recognition for the independent retailers in international press like Fast Company, the New York Times, Sunset Magazine, The Huffington Post, The Atlantic.
-Their success is now being replicated in additional neighborhoods in Oakland and internationally.
+Their success is now being replicated Nationally and Internationally.

 Photo credit: Eva Kolenko